 STL vs 3MF: exporting multicolour name signs

 An STL describes shape but not colour.
-For a single-colour sign it is perfect: one tidy file that every slicer understands.
-For multicolour it is not enough on its own, because there is nowhere to record which part is which colour.
+For a single-colour sign it gives you one file that every slicer understands.
+For multicolour it is not enough on its own because there is nowhere to record which part uses each colour.

 A 3MF stores each part with its own material, so your slicer opens the sign already split by colour.
-This is the best choice for multi-material printers such as those with an AMS: load your filaments, assign them, and print.
-3dprint.name exports a coloured 3MF using the core spec so it opens cleanly.
+This is the best choice for multi-material printers such as those with an AMS: load your filaments, confirm the assignments and print.
+Coloured 3MF export is a Pro feature.

 No AMS?
-Export the split-STL pack: a zip with one clean STL per colour, all sharing the same origin.
-Import them together, assign a colour to each, and either use a multi-tool setup or a filament-change-at-layer approach.
+Pro can export a split-STL pack: a zip with one clean STL per colour, all sharing the same origin.
+Import them together, assign a colour to each, and use the colour-change workflow supported by your printer and slicer.

 Quick rule of thumb